ServeNet: A Deep Neural Network for Web Services Classification: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we introduce a novel deep neural network \textit{ServeNet} for service classification.
-This network is trained and tested on the dataset with 10184 services including 50 categories and achieves 99.83\% and 88.40\% top-5 accuracy on the training and test set respectively.
-The benchmark demonstrates that \textit{ServeNet} is robust and can achieve the best performance than other machine learning methods.
-As discussed in the limitation section, although \textit{ServeNet} has higher prediction accuracy than other machine learning methods, there is still space to improve the prediction accuracy.
-In the future, we consider to integrate service classification with service refinement \cite{Yang19} and automatic prototyping tools - RM2PT \cite{DBLP:journals/corr/abs-1808-10657} to support web services refinement and automatic generation.
+In this paper, we introduce a novel deep neural network \textit{ServeNet} to predict the service categories from service specifications. \textit{ServeNet} can automatically extract features from service name and description, then merge them into unified feature, and finally predict service classification. \textit{ServeNet} is trained and tested on 10943 services with 50 categories.
+The benchmark demonstrates that \textit{ServeNet} is robust and can achieve the best performance (Top-5 accuracy 91.58\% and Top-1 accuracy 69.95\%) than other machine learning methods.
+Although \textit{ServeNet} has higher prediction accuracy than other machine learning methods, there are still spaces to do more work to improve the model based on this paper.